Ramona's Cuisine

 • Stir well and gently until all the ingredients are well combined.
 Add and mix most blueberries in leaving a handful or two for decoration.

 • Place the cake in the tin and then off it goes into the preheated oven and bake at 170 C ( fan assisted) or 190 C (no fan) for about 45 to 50 minutes until golden on the outside.
 Make sure before putting it in the oven to tap it slightly so there are no sharp/rough edges as this will burn in no time.
 If you feel it's getting a bit too brown just cover it with some parchment paper or aluminium foil.
-It gets all that crispy edges which I really about this cake.
+It gets all that crispy edges which I really love about this cake.
 Don't forget to keep an eye on it.

 • While the cake is baking nicely, prepare the glazing by mixing the yoghurt with the lemon/orange juice remainder and the honey.
 Place this in the fridge until it is ready to be used which is only when the cake is out of the oven and is totally cool.